Mohammad-Ali-Mir/CMSC-6950-Project/README.md

 - Do descriptive statistics of our data and show their probability distributions.
 ## 2.2.
 Extreme Values
 - Plot boxplots of the columns.
-- Use Inter quartile Range (IQR) method to replace the outliers with the IQR limits:
+- Use Inter Quartile Range (IQR) method to replace the outliers with the IQR limits:

 $$
 IQR = Q_3 - Q_1